AlekOmOm/notes_DevOps/13._Deployment_Strategies_Orchestration_Maintenance/07-resilience.md

 ## Chaos Engineering

-Chaos Engineering is the discipline of experimenting on a system to build confidence in its capability to withstand turbulent conditions in production.
+*"Chaos Engineering is the discipline of experimenting on a system to build confidence in its capability to withstand turbulent conditions in production."* - wikipedia

 ### Core Principles